swifth/maven-repo/README.md

 Maven repository
 ================

-Configuration
+Quick Configuration
 -------------

-To add this repository to your [Maven][maven] project, add the following lines to your `pom.xml` or `settings.xml` file.
+To add this repository to your [Maven][maven] project, add the following lines to your `pom.xml` file.

 ### Dependency repository